Ben-Mullins/Server-Manager/README.md

 `sudo systemctl start mssql-server`

-4. You can run queries in the command line by using `sqlcmd -S localhost -U SA -P CSWeber!`
-Then you should the see a '1>' and you can start entering your queries.
+4. You can run queries in the command line by using `/opt/mssql-tools/bin/sqlcmd -S localhost -U SA -P 'CSWeber!'` Then you should the see a '1>' and you can start entering your queries.
 When you are done entering them all just hit enter, type go, and then it will execute them.
 Below are some useful queries you can use.

 5. To create a new login that will have the user change their password